 Summary

-Chuong Do, Ph.D., CPA is an Assistant Professor in the Accounting Department at University of Nevada, Reno.
+Chuong Do is an Associate Professor in the Accounting Department at University of Nevada, Reno.
 Professor Do earned his doctorate degree at Oklahoma State University.
 Prior to that, he received a Master of Accountancy from University of Tulsa and a Bachelor of Science in Political Science from University of the Ozarks.
-Between his studies, Professor Do worked for a public accounting firm in Tulsa, Oklahoma and for a non-profit advocate in Washington, D.C.
+Professor Do is a licensed CPA in the state of Nevada and currently serves as a board member for the Nevada Society of CPAs.

 Research Interests